reedy/ESP32-RevK/README.md

 ## Flashing code

+The library is the basis for all of my ESP32 code, and provides a common infrastructure for settings, and software upgades, and even the basic building process usinmg `make` built around the `idf.py` (cmake) build system in ESP IDF.

 My various code typically has a `release` and `betarelease` directory.
-In this are several `.bin` files.
+In these are several `.bin` files.

+- You can bnuild code with the whole ESP IDF environment, and use `idf.py` to flash.
-You can use `esptool` to flash, but there is a simpler way for most people using a web page and Chrome browser.
+- You can also use `esptool` to flash, but there is a simpler way for most people using a web page and Chrome browser.
+- Or, there is a simpler way using Chrome!

 [https://adafruit.github.io/Adafruit_WebSerial_ESPTool/](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/)